While the answer to this question may seem obvious to me and other designers, business owners aren't always clear on that.

 This is the “sandbox stage” of business, and I believe that solopreneurs who are fuzzy about their business shouldn't invest a lot of money in design assets.

 In fact, I'd rather recommend they don't invest any money, because it's going to be wasted on low quality work anyway.
-This money is better spent on training.
+This money is better spent on learning new skills and buying assets essential to doing the work for your clients (equipment, software, office space, etc.).

 Anyone can make a basic website.